 - Disney mission statement: To be one of the world’s leading producers and providers of entertainment and information.
 Using our portfolio of brands to differentiate our content, services and consumer products, we seek to develop the most creative, innovative and profitable entertainment experiences and related products in the world.

-- HoneyBook: Empower the creative economy to rise together, doing what they love.
+- HoneyBook: Empower the independent business economy to rise together, doing what they love.

 - Johnson & Johnson: Our mission is to make diversity & inclusion our way of doing business.
 We will advance our culture of belonging where open hearts and minds combine to unleash the potential of the brilliant mix of people in every corner of Johnson & Johnson.